September 2 - September 11/12 2025

 In addition to the must-see Pyongyang attractions, we’ll take a ride on both lines of the Pyongyang Metro and one of the municipal trams of Pyongyang.
 September is one of the best times of the year to tour North Korea for fine weather and long days.

-This 9-night adventure gets you out of Pyongyang to explore a range of places, from the DMZ at Kaesong to Mt Myohyang and the enormous International Friendship Exhibition - exhibition hall of gifts to the DPRK leaders.
-We’ll visit plenty in between, including the port city of Nampo Sariwon, Pyongsong, and Anju - a rarely visited industrial city.
+This 9-night adventure gets you out of Pyongyang to explore a range of places, from the DMZ at Kaesong to Mt Myohyang and the enormous International Friendship Exhibition, an exhibition hall of gifts to the DPRK leaders.
+We’ll visit plenty in between, including the port city of Nampo, Sariwon, Pyongsong, and Anju, a rarely visited industrial city.

-Year to year this one of Koryo’s most popular tours, this tour has it all: grand monuments, museums, historic sights, industry, agriculture, and more!
+Year to year this is one of Koryo’s most popular tours, this tour has it all.
+Grand monuments, museums, historic sights, industry, agriculture, and more!

-See even more on the road inside North Korea on our 23-night National Day Mega Tour - the extended option for this tour.
+See even more on the road inside North Korea on our 25-night National Day Mega Tour - the extended option for this tour.

 Scroll down for an overview of our North Korea National Day Tour package highlights, tour itinerary, transport options, DPRK tourist visa information, and extra add-ons.